bhubie/talks/blazor-render-modes/slides/slides.md

 <!--
   - Before we dive into the modes, Want to give a brief history of balzor.
 As, I want to paint a picure of how what the ecosystem was like, and how it has progressed.

-  - In 2017, Steve Sanderson developed demoed a new experimental framework called "Blazor"
+  - [click] In 2017, Steve Sanderson developed demoed a new experimental framework called "Blazor"
      - initially his demo portrated an interactive web app written in C# that was compiled to Web Assembly running in the browser.
      - Funfact - according to Steve - the name blazor comes is a portmanteau of "browser" and "razor"

-  - In 2018 Microsoft announced it experimental support for it, and with dotnet core 3.1 They released Blazor Server in 2019,
+  - [click] In 2018 Microsoft announced it experimental support for it

+  - [click] and with dotnet core 3.1 They released Blazor Server in 2019,
     - Going to be going over the full mental model of what Blazor server means in a differnt slide later, but essenttially.
 Everything lives on the server.
 When a user visits a page. a signal-R connection is opened between the server and client.
 When a button is clicked, that event is sent back via signal R. Server then compputs the event and sents the new html back via signal R.

-  - Next in 2020 they released blazor webassembly
+  - [click] Next in 2020 they released blazor webassembly
     - Blazor web assemblu is where all C# code is compiled to WebAssembly (including runtime). that WASM bundle is then sent to the client.  all interacticions here happenin the client, running effectivly as a Single Page Application.
     - When I first heard of this - was really mind blown.
 Sure - the bundle size of this is high.
 But the really cool thing here is that C# code is running locally on the client.
 No Javascript at all.

   - It is imporant to note here that up until this poing when making a blazor project.
 You had to choose up front if you wanted to run it in server or webassembly.

-  - in 2022 - with the release of dotnet MAUI - Microsoft released Blazor hybrid.
+  - [click] in 2022 - with the release of dotnet MAUI - Microsoft released Blazor hybrid.
     - This allowes you to run Blazor in a desktop or mobile app via a web view.
     - besides Maui - they also released webview controls for WPF and WinForms desktop apps.
     - And that is what we use at Hunter - using WPF as shell, rendering the UI in the Webview control.

-  - That leads us to 2023 where with dotnet 8.
+  - [click] That leads us to 2023 where with dotnet 8.
 Microsoft annouced what they were calling at the time "Blazor United"
     - Which was a complete overhaul of the blazor framework, which in my opinoin finally put blazor into the big leagues.
 -->